 Tag Routing Filters

-Tag Routing Filters are a better way to manage dynamic call flows.
+Tag routing filters are a better way to manage dynamic call flows.
 With filters, you use tags to define certain conditions that allow or block targets from receiving calls.
 You can, for example, set a target up to accept only calls from a specific state or only those that come from any state in a list of states you provide.
-Since you define Tag Routing Filters for each target, you can define different filters for different targets on the same campaign.
+Since you define tag routing filters for each target, you can define different filters for different targets on the same campaign.

 When a tag filter is in place, the system sends a call only if the target satisfies ALL conditions in the filter.
 Each condition can be TRUE or FALSE.
 If there is only one condition, it must evaluate to TRUE for the target to be eligible for the call.
-When there are multiple conditions, all of the condition must evaluate to TRUE for the target to be available for the incoming call.
+When there are multiple conditions, all the conditions must evaluate to TRUE for the target to be available for the incoming call.

 When you configure your conditions, you choose from a list of operators that define how the system compares the tag and the value.
 This is the list of operators: